saintzaw/tp/docs/UserGuide.md

 > 📓 [**Note**](#31-special-notations)
 > 1. Markdown Texts
->   - Markdown texts are texts that look like `this`, which indicates that these are user inputs
+>   - Markdown texts are texts that look like `this`, which indicates that these texts are user inputs.
 > 2. Command Words
 >   - Command words are used to invoke the various features of Modganiser.
->   - You may refer to the [summary of features](#51-summary-of-features) here.
+>   - You may refer to the [command summary](#7-command-summary) for the list of command words.
->   - Command words are not case-sensitive
+>   - Command words are not case-sensitive.
->   - Example: `BYE` will be accepted as the `bye` command
+>   - Example: `BYE` will be accepted as the `bye` command.
 > 3. Parameters
 >   - Words in UPPER_CASE refers to the [parameters](#8-glossary) of the command.
->   - All inputs for the [parameters](#8-glossary) should come with a slash “/” before it to indicate
+>   - All inputs for the [parameters](#8-glossary) should come with a slash “/” before it.
-      that it is a user input and not the Command Word.
 >   - Inputs from you are not case-sensitive.
 All inputs will be converted to uppercase before
       they are executed.
-Therefore, inputs to [parameters](#8-glossary) like `/cs2113t` will be treated as `/CS2113T` by default.
-For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser
+Therefore, inputs like `/cs2113t` will be treated as `/CS2113T` by default.
+For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser.
 >   - You should provide as many inputs as there are [parameter](#8-glossary) fields for the command.
-      Missing or Additional Inputs will trigger an error by Modganiser
 > 4. How To Interpret Screenshots
 >   - Screenshots serve as a visual aid for the various commands and they are exact replicas of what you would see when you run Modganiser.
 >   - User inputs will always be flushed to the left of the Command Line Interface window while Modganiser responses will be indented right.
 >   - However, to help you differentiate between a user input and Modganiser's response better in the user guide, all user inputs will be shown in green.
 >
 >   ![ExampleInputOutput](UG_Screenshots/NotesInputOutputExample.png)
->
 > 5. Errors and Warnings
->   - If you are receiving an error or warning, do check that you do not have missing or additional inputs and that your inputs are in the list of accepted input
+>   - If you are receiving an error or warning, do check that you do not have missing or additional inputs compared to the number of [parameter](#8-glossary) needed for that command.
 >
 >   ![ErrorMissingFields](UG_Screenshots/Error_Missing_Fields.png)
 >